-‘Skyscraper’ sunflower is known for its tall height and masses of bright flowers.
-These branching plants each grow multiple flowers and tend to reach maturity (about 12′ high) about 70-75 days after planting.
-The 14″-wide flowers are yellow, and the foliage is dark green.
+‘Skyscraper’ sunflower is known for its height of about 12′ tall and masses of bright flowers.
+These branching plants each grow multiple flowers and tend to reach maturity about 70-75 days after planting.
+The 10″-14″-wide flowers are yellow, and the foliage is dark green.
 These large plants benefit from staking and grow well beside a wall or fence line.

 Skyscraper sunflower basics